LiteLDev/liteloaderbds-documentation/zh-Hans/Maintenance/StyleGuide.md

  * @param example_para1 The example number
  * @param example_para2 The example offset
  * @param example_para3 The example string to be extracted
- * @return int The example value extracted from the string
+ * @return The example value extracted from the string
  *
  * @par Extracts substrings matching the example rule from `example_para3` according to
  * `example_para1`, then offsetting them by `example_para2` and returning the